Overcoming Crystal Meth Withdrawal

-Weeks two to three: By the end of the second week, symptoms should subside but you will still feel tired, low, have mood swings, and cravings.
+Weeks two to three: By the end of the second week, symptoms should subside but you will still feel tired, and low, and have mood swings and cravings.

 Week three onwards: You will be feeling much better but some symptoms such as depression may last for much longer and it is important you get ongoing support for this.
 You can still experience cravings for at least five weeks.

 Where Is the Best Place to Detox From Crystal Meth?

 Due to the severity of withdrawal symptoms and the length of time, they take to subside, it is very difficult to detox successfully and safely without medical supervision.